yul154/Frameworks/Spring/Spring Data JPA.md

 --------------
 # JPA
+*  a JPA-based repository layer that is mainly for CRUD operations, nno create abstract DAO, implementing interfaces, Spring Data JPA is a good choice.
 ## Spring Repositories
 > data access contracts that client code can depend and bind to
 * Client service code don't even notice when switch the interface implementation out